-We employ meta strategies of K{\"u}nzel et al. \cite{kunzel2019metalearners}, who proposed three strategies (meta-learners) for estimating treatment effects in the binary treatment setting.
+We employ meta strategies of K{\"u}nzel et al. \citep{kunzel2019metalearners}, who proposed three strategies (meta-learners) for estimating treatment effects in the binary treatment setting.
 The T-learner models the control response function $\mu_t(\boldx) = \mathbb{E}[Y(t) \mid \boldx]$ for each $t = 0, 1$ using two models.
 The models that estimate the control response functions are called base learners.
 The S-learner includes the treatment indicator as a feature and models the response function $\mu(\boldx, t) = \mathbb{E}[Y(t) \mid \boldx]$ using a single base learner.
 The X-learner models the control response function separately as the T-learner, estimates individual treatment effects by plugging the estimated outcomes in the formula, and learns the estimated individual treatment effects.
-In our setting, we have more than two treatments.
-Thus, we extend their meta strategies to multi treatment settings, except for the X-learner, which is not appropriate for multi treatment settings.
-Specifically, in multi treatment settings, the T-learner has $|\mathcal{T}|$ base learners, one for each venue, and they estimate the control response functions $\mu_t(\boldx)$ for venues $t \in \mathcal{T}$.
-The S-learner has a single base learner in the multi treatmet setting, and it models the response function $\mu(\boldx, t)$ as in the binary treatment setting.
-Among the T- and S-learners, we employ the T-learner, which utilizes different response functions for different treatments, due to the different laws mentioned above.
+In the venue recommendation problem, we have more than two treatments (i.e., venues).
+Thus, we extend their meta strategies to multi-treatment settings, except for the X-learner, which is not immediately applicable to multi-treatment settings.
+Specifically, in multi-treatment settings, the T-learner has $|\mathcal{T}|$ base learners, one for each venue, and they estimate the control response functions $\mu_t(\boldx)$ for venues $t \in \mathcal{T}$.
+T-learner approximates the control response function by $\mu_t(\boldx) = \mathbb{E}[Y(t) \mid \boldx] \approx \mathbb{E}[Y^F \mid \boldx, t]$.
+This approximation is exact when the ignorability assumption holds \citep{kunzel2019metalearners}.
+For each treatment $t \in \mathcal{T}$, we can fit the base learners $\hat{\mu}_t$ using only factual outcomes $\{(\boldx_i, y_i) \mid t_i = t\}$ thanks to the approximation.
+The S-learner has a single base learner in the multi-treatment setting, and it models the response function $\mu(\boldx, t)$ as in the binary treatment setting.
+Among the T- and S-learners, we employ the T-learner, which utilizes different response functions for different treatments, owing to the different laws mentioned above.
 We confirm that the T-learner is more effective than the S-learner in the experiments (Observation 4).